Type of Property Guide

 4. Assign a Section 42 Notice to the Buyer

 A middle route: you serve a Section 42 notice on the freeholder to begin the statutory extension process, then assign the benefit of that notice to the buyer as part of the sale.
 The buyer pays the extension premium and completes the extension after purchase.
 The fact that the process has started removes a major lender uncertainty.
+Since the two-year ownership rule was abolished in January 2025, a buyer can begin their own extension straight after completion, so the assignment route matters most when the lease is close to the 80-year threshold and the valuation date needs locking in before it drops below.

 Costs of Selling